drshahizan/software-engineering/materials/sec02/mod8.md

 2. Dynamic testing requires specialised tests that must be linked.
 Inspections can look at a programme's overall quality characteristics, such as standard compliance, portability, and maintainability.

 ## Stages of Testing
-4 stages of commercial software testing
+The 4 stages of commercial software testing :

-## stage 1 : Component test
+## Stage 1 : Component test
 Component or unit testing is a form of testing that analyses individual parts of a software system.
 It is performed by the developer and attempts to detect errors in the functionality, boundary conditions, and error handling of the component.
 Individual functions or procedures, object classes, or composite components are all examples of components.

 #### Two types of component testing.
 1. Object Class Testing
 2. Interface Testing

-## stage 2:  Integration test
+## Stage 2:  Integration test
 Integration testing during software development involves integrating system components and testing them together to ensure proper system interaction.
 The testing workers, which has access to the system source code, oversees this.
 The purpose of integration testing is to determine whether the components are compatible, interact correctly, and transfer data across their interfaces at the appropriate moment.

 #### Two common approaches for integration testing :
 1. Top-down integration
 2. Bottom-up integration

 These tests involve either starting with the main components and adding details or starting with the smaller components and working up to the larger ones.
 It is suggested that the system be integrated incrementally to facilitate error localization.

-## stage 3: System test
+## Stage 3: System test
 An independent testing team verifies that the entire system meets specified criteria through function tests, function interaction testing, and evaluation of non-functional attributes when undergo the process of testing an integrated system.

 #### Example of non-functional system testing test
-1. stress testing
+1. Stress testing
-2. performance testing
+2. Performance testing
-3. usability testing
+3. Stability testing

 Testing also one of the process that is used to increase assurance that a system meets its requirements before it is released.
 It usually consists of functional testing based on system specifications without knowledge of its implementation.

-## stage 4 : Acceptance test
+## Stage 4 : Acceptance test